rxhmdia/speech_recognition_with_TF2_at_UCT_Prague/README.md

    - Early stopping
    - Batch Normalization

-### Current status
+### Currently Working on
 Currently the project is in the Data Augmentation implementation and testing stages.

-### Future plans
+### Future Plans

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+ - Better pipeline for DataPrep to reduce drive space requirements

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/vejvarm/speech_recognition_with_TF2_at_UCT_Prague/tags).